marcostimm/docker-php7-mysql-redis/readme.md

  # Basic config to run web applications with Docker

- Create your project in root context (laravel new myApp)
+ Create your project in root context (e.g. laravel new myApp)

 Will be available with this setup: